lavary/crunz/README.md

 Task files resemble crontab files.
 Just like crontab files they can contain one or more tasks.

-Normally we create our task files in `tasks/` directory within the project's root directory.
+Normally we create our task files in the `tasks/` directory within the project's root directory.

-> By default, Crunz assumes all the task files reside in `tasks/` directory within the project's root directory.
+> By default, Crunz assumes all the task files reside in the `tasks/` directory within the project's root directory.

 There are two ways to specify the source directory: 1) Configuration file  2) As a parameter to the event runner command.